raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For the inactivity timeout value, lower values result in more frequent DSO Session teardown and re-establishment.
-Higher values result in larger memory burden to maintain state for inactive DSO Sessions, but lower traffic and CPU load on the server.
+Higher values result in lower traffic and CPU load on the server, but higher memory burden to maintain state for inactive DSO Sessions.

 A server may dictate (in a server-initiated Keepalive message, or in a response to a client-initiated Keepalive request message)